 The Museum is open Tuesday to Sunday from 10am to 4pm.

 Virtual reality room

-Thus the Nerja Cave will be the first cave in Europe to have a virtual reality room, which will improve accessibility problems and will show both the galleries that cannot be visited and the cave art.
+Nerja Cave will be the first cave in Europe to have a virtual reality room.
+This room will improve accessibility problems and will show both the closed galleries and the cave art.

 Nerja Caves Music and Dance Festival

-For the last couple of years, for conservation reasons, performances have been held only exceptionally inside the cave.
+For the last couple of years, for conservation reasons, they limit the live performances inside the cave.

 Most of them take place in the outside area or in the famous Plaza Balcón de Europa in Nerja.

 The atmosphere in this region is quite different from the always bustling western Costa del Sol, overcrowded due to its high tourist offer.
 On the eastern coast you can still sense how the Costa del Sol was in the past.
 There you will find open spaces without construction, great scenic landscapes and simple beach bars among many other features.

 So, if you still not sure about your holiday destination, discovering the Axarquia can be a very good idea.
 Only a few kilometres away there are mountains up to more than 2000 metres above sea level, where beautiful white villages of Arabic origin.